dumpus-app/dumpus-api/README.md

 * `UNKNOWN_PACKAGE_ID`: for some reason, you are asking for the status of a package that does not exist in the database.
 * `SERVER_ERROR`: an unknown error occurred on the server side.
 Please contact us on GitHub or Discord.
 * `UNAUTHORIZED`: the UPN KEY provided in the Authorization header is not valid.
+* `EXPIRED_LINK`: the link provided is a valid Discord Data Package link, but it has expired.

 ### Fetch a package data